ARM-software/psa-arch-tests/api-tests/README.md

 ### Build steps

-To build PSA FF test suite for a given platform, execute the following commands:
+To build PSA APIs test suite for a given platform, execute the following commands:

-1. cd psa-ff
+1. cd api-tests
 2. Using your secure partition build tool, parse following test suite partition manifest files and generate necessary manifest output files.
 Refer "psa_framework_version" field of manifest to view the version of the PSA Firmware Framework specification this manifest conforms to and your build tool must conform to manifest rules specified in that version of specification.<br />
    <br />Test suite manifest to be parsed:<br />
    - platform/targets/<platform_name>/manifests/common/driver_partition_psa.json